cloudmesh-project/reu-2014/doc/source/bios.rst

           :height: 100

      - Ifeanyi Rowland Onyenweaku
      - Ifeanyi Rowland Onyenweaku is an international student from Abia, Nigeria.
 He is a student at Mississippi Valley State University double majoring in Computer Science and Mathematics.
-Ifeanyi is a rising junior, and is presently working in Indiana University, Bloomington, with Dr. Gregor Von Laszewski on Cloudmesh Project and Account Management Framework.
+Ifeanyi is a rising junior and is presently working at Indiana University, Bloomington, with Dr. Gregor Von Laszewski on Cloudmesh Project and Account Management Framework.

    * -
       .. image:: images/tatyfinal.png